swehner/foos/Readme.md

  * A TV
  * A Raspberry Pi to run the UI
  * The Raspberry Pi camera module to record video
- * An arduino and some electornic components for the goal detection
+ * An arduino and some electronic components for the goal detection

 You can find more info on how to build its components in the [doc folder](doc/HWSetup.md)